 Fr.
-David Schwinghamer, MM, reflects on celebrating the feast of the Body and Blood of Christ during a pandemic.
+David Schwinghamer, MM, a missioner with experience in Tanzania and Uganda, reflects on celebrating the feast of Corpus Christi during a pandemic.

 Once, on the feast of Corpus Christi (the Body and Blood of Christ), I learned an important lesson about the Eucharist.
 In a refugee camp in Tanzania, just as I was taking off my vestments after Mass, a leader of the church came to me and said, “now it is time to bring Holy Communion to the sick.”
 I was inspired by her matter-of-fact attitude.

 Several of us went off through the camp with a ciborium containing the Body of Christ.
 As we came to the last communicant we literally had to get on our knees to enter her hovel of a home.
 There we found an emaciated young woman too sick to even sit up.
 Despite her desperate condition, she had a very peaceful aura about her and was obviously pleased to see the faces of the faithful who had come along to bring her the Eucharist.
 She received the host with quiet devotion.
 When you see someone who is literally wasted away by disease receive the “true food come down from heaven” with devotion and deep peace, you realize there is much more to the mystery of Eucharist than any one person can understand.

 Every new experience of want or suffering serves to keep alive the memory of God’s promises.
 In today’s first reading Moses reminds his people to remember what God had done to save them.
 His words remind us that when wealth accumulates, human beings decay.
 Wealth can shield us from memory of our reliance on God and one another.
 This is what seemed to have happened not just to the Israelites but also to many in the United States.
 We have forgotten that, rich though we may be, we are part of a global community, vulnerable to being struck down by the simplest form of life – a virus, just like anyone else.